Clement-Jean/clement-jean.github.io/_posts/2023-01-05-packed_vs_unpacked_repeated_fields.md

 }
 ```

-And finally, we need to use the `--encode` flag from protoc, which let us take some binary content on the standard input and write some protobuf encoded message on the standard ouput.
-To take advantage of this we are going to display the content of a file on the standard output, pipe that to the standard input of protoc and finally, pipe the standard ouput of protoc to a command that display an hexadecimal dump.
+And finally, we need to use the `--encode` flag from protoc, which let us take some binary content on the standard input and write some protobuf encoded message on the standard output.
+To take advantage of this we are going to display the content of a file on the standard output, pipe that to the standard input of protoc and finally, pipe the standard output of protoc to a command that displays a hexadecimal dump.

 ```shell Linux/MacOS
 $ cat repeated.txt | protoc --encode=PackedRepeated proto/repeated.proto | hexdump -C